Get in touch!

 Our direction for the future

-For Mama Bear’s, and for the day care industry in general, the challenge is to attract more male carers into the industry.
+For Mama Bear’s, and for the day care industry in general, staff recruitment and retention remains difficult.

 As childcare is not traditionally seen as a career for men this is particularly challenging.